 The fall in the fertility rate in the past few decades is a general phenomenon in Europe and Norway is in fact one of the countries with the highest fertility rates in recent years.
-For example, the average fertility rate in the EU countries is now 1.5, with Spain, Portugal and Greece down to 1.3.
-The highest fertility rates in 2012 were in Iceland.
-Ireland and France.
+For example, the average fertility rate in the EU countries is now 1.6, with Spain, Portugal and Greece down to 1.3.
+The highest fertility rates in 2013 were in France, Iceland and Ireland.
+Also in these countries there are born less than two children per woman.

-More than half born outside of marriage
+Almost six out of ten born outside of marriage

-More than half of all children are now born outside of marriage compared with only about 3 per cent in the 1950s.
+57 per cent of all children are now born outside of marriage compared with only about 3 per cent in the 1950s.
 The largest increase occurred in the 1970s and 1980s, but this increase has now subsided.

 However, the vast majority of those born outside of marriage have parents who live together and only 13 per cent are born to single mothers.
-In the case of first-born children, 50 per cent are born to unmarried parents who live together and 18 per cent are born to single mothers.
+In the case of firstborn children, 50 per cent are born to unmarried parents who live together and 18 per cent are born to single mothers.
 When the second child comes along, the parents are more often married.